 The prevalence of wildlife trade in Lao PDR and the significant threat it poses to wildlife means that the priority of the Wildlife Health Team is to obtain and use information on diseases in wildlife, livestock and humans to reduce trade.

-The WCS Wildlife Health Team is involved in several projects in Lao PDR.
-Primarily, the team is working on the PREDICT project, part of the Emerging Pandemic Threats Program.
-This project aims to identify zoonotic diseases in traded wildlife that could have pandemic potential and therefore serious human health and economic impacts.
+- As part of its work on the PREDICT project, part of the Emerging Pandemic Threats (EPT) program, WCS aims to identify zoonotic diseases in traded wildlife that could have pandemic potential and therefore serious human health and economic impacts.
 The goal is to use the information to demonstrate the serious implications of wildlife trade and to support better enforcement on illegal wildlife trade.
 During this work, the team visits wildlife markets across the country and samples wildlife that is deemed high risk for zoonoses (primates, bats, rodents and civets).
 Whilst at the markets, surveys are conducted, recording species, volume and prices of traded wildlife.
-This data will be used to help build up a picture of the scale ofdomestic wildlife trade in Lao PDR and the threat it poses to protected species.
+This data is used to help build up a picture of the scale of domestic wildlife trade in Lao PDR and the threat it poses to protected species.
 The samples are then processed at laboratories.

-The team is also involved in training staff at national protected areas in wildlife disease surveillance methods.
+Training staff at national protected areas in wildlife disease surveillance methods.
 The training is integrated into a large-scale training-of-trainers project, aiming to create a core group of NPA staff that can pass on skills to rangers on the ground.
 The disease training will be passed on to rangers, who will record dead and diseased wildlife in the NPAs, helping to build up a baseline database of wildlife mortality and monitor disease outbreaks.